 »Anne Frank. here & now«

-Since 4 November 2006 the new permanent exhibition "Anne Frank. here & now" can be seen at the Anne Frank Zentrum.
+The permanent exhibition "Anne Frank. here & now" can be seen at the Anne Frank Zentrum in Berlin-Mitte.
 It is an exhibition about history and the present.
 It tells the personal life story of Anne Frank and connects it to the world she lived in.

 Anne Frank's diary is today a symbol as well as a document - a symbol of the genocide of the Jews by the National Socialists, and an intimate document of the life and thoughts of a young writer.
 Large collages of pictures and special objects describe Anne Frank's world, that of her family and friends in the context of National Socialism, the persecution of the Jews and the Second World War.